-Trying to narrow down a list of tips for first-time business owners is like trying to narrow down advice for first-time parents.
+Trying to narrow down a list of tips for first-time new business owners is like trying to narrow down advice for first-time parents.
 Almost anything can and will happen during your journey, but these pointers will give you a strong foundation on which to build your flourishing company.

-1. Collaborate with diverse and trustworthy partners.
+1. Collaborate with diverse and trustworthy partners

-One of the most important lessons a new entrepreneur can learn is that it’s OK to be picky about whom you work with and who works for you.
+One of the most important lessons new business owners can learn is that it’s OK to be picky about whom you work with and who works for you.
 Whenever possible, aim for diversity in your partners and colleagues across a variety of levels — not just racial and gender diversity, but a diversity of experiences, backgrounds and educations.
 Insist on working with people who are trustworthy, even when it comes to the small things.

-2. Build and participate in a culture of learning.
+2. Build and participate in a culture of learning

-3. Respect the importance of a professional network.
+3. Respect the importance of a professional network

 Speaking of professional networks, many new business owners underestimated their importance and neglect them over time.
 Their natural inclination is to devote all of their attention to the company itself, but building a robust professional community is actually one of the best ways to help a nascent business.
 You’ll gain new insights about your industry and competitors, market your brand effectively and forge relationships that can turn into partnerships, collaborations or even hiring opportunities.